 Reading: Chapter 5 (Composing Visual Proof, pages 98-125) of Burum, I. and Quinn, S. (2015).
 MOJO: The Mobile Journalism Handbook Focal Press (Taylor and Francis Group), Boston.

 Here is a link to a one-hour video talk I gave in 2021 that offers a range of ways to be creative when filming as a mojo.
+I know it’s long, but you can always watch it in chunks.

 Apple here support a video about creative movie-making techniques.